-The Social Action Leadership Series is made up of four events where students can focus on the leadership skills required to be an effective community organizer and social justice activist.
+The Social Action Leadership Series is made up of three events where students can focus on the leadership skills required to be an effective community organizer and social justice activist.
 During the SAL Series, students will learn about a social justice topic, and while creating tangible pieces that can be shared to promote awareness of an important social issue in a safe way during COVID times.

 Who is this retreat for?